-Intentionally or accidentally attempting to or actually altering a computer or computer network; placing unauthorized information or harmful programs on the system; disrupting the operation of the individual computer/network; maliciously using the computer network (i.e., chat rooms, hate mail, harassment, profanity, vulgar statements, or discriminatory remarks); interfering with others' use of the computer network; attempting to disable or circumvent internet screening, security, and/or virus protection software; transferring program files, shareware, or software from information services and/or electronic bulletin boards with the intent to violate copyright laws.
+\ Intentionally or accidentally attempting to or actually altering a computer or computer network; placing unauthorized information or harmful programs on the system; disrupting the operation of the individual computer/network; maliciously using the computer network (i.e., chat rooms, hate mail, harassment, profanity, vulgar statements or discriminatory remarks); interfering with others' use of the computer network; attempting to disable or circumvent internet screening, security and/or virus protection software; transferring program files, shareware or software from information services and/or electronic bulletin boards with the intent to violate copyright laws. \\Recommendation for Expulsion

-Recommendation for Expulsion

-ILLEGAL AND/OR SERIOUS MISCONDUCT - LIFE OR HEALTH THREATENING
+LEVEL 4 BEHAVIOR ILLEGAL AND/OR SERIOUS MISCONDUCT - LIFE OR HEALTH THREATENING

-A student charged with behavior which is classified as Level 4 shall be subject to removal from the school immediately and subject to a recommendation for expulsion from the Monroeville Local School District.
+A student charged with behavior which is classified as Level 4 shall be subject to removal from the school immediately, and subject to a recommendation for expulsion from the Monroeville Local School District.

-- BEHAVIOR DEFINITION PENALTY 4A-Arson Setting fire or attempting to set fire to a school building or property located on school grounds or any property belonging to, rented by, or on loan to the school district, or property (including automobiles) of persons employed by the school or in attendance at the school OSS 10 days 4B-Assault/Battery Intentionally causing or attempting to cause physical injury, or intentionally behaving in such a way as could reasonably cause physical injury to a student, staff member, or any other person.
-OSS 10 days 4C-Bomb Threats/ False Alarms Making a knowingly false statement regarding the possession or location of explosive or incendiary materials or activating the fire alarm system on school property, or reporting a fire when no fire exists OSS 10 days 4D-Chemical Abuse Possession, use, sale, distribution, having the odor on the breath of alcohol, drugs, intoxicants or controlled substance of any kind, possessing drug paraphernalia on school property or at school activities, possession of counterfeit or "look alike" drug paraphernalia, or illegal use of a legal substance OSS 10 days 4E-Level 4 Sexual Misconduct Any willful and/or deliberate act which is lewd or lascivious in nature, or which involves unwanted sexual touching, or which is committed with the intention of gaining sexual favors, or any act of indecent exposure OSS 10 days 4F-Volatile Acts The use of violence, force, coercion, threats of harm or disorderly conduct directed to an individual or disrupts school.
-This shall include use of same to incite others toward acts of disruptions (individual or group related) OSS 10 days 4G-Weapons or Dangerous Instruments May include expulsion for o Possessing, transmitting, or using any kind of object, or other look-alike or replica object (wooden or otherwise) or item which can be considered a weapon or that could be used to inflict harm or threaten another.
-This includes, but is not limited to a firearm, destructive devices, knife, razor, club, chain, stun gun, or metal knuckles ne year pursuant to State and Federal Law OSS 10 days 4H-Incendiary Devices Possessing, transmitting, or using firecrackers, smoke bombs, or other incendiary devices that could be used to inflict harm or threaten another OSS 10 days
+BEHAVIOR DEFINITION PENALTY 4A-Arson Setting fire, or attempting to set fire, to a school building or property located on school grounds or OSS 10 days any property belonging to, rented by, or on loan to the school district, or property (including automobiles) of persons employed by the school or in attendance at the school 4B-Assault/Battery Intentionally causing or attempting to cause physical injury, or intentionally behaving in such a way as could reasonably cause physical injury to a student, staff member, or any other person.
+OSS 10 days 4C-Bomb Threats/ False Alarms Making a knowingly false statement regarding the possession or location of explosive or incendiary materials or activating the fire alarm system on school property, or reporting a fire when no fire exists OSS 10 days 4D-Chemical Abuse Possession, use, sale, distribution, having the odor on the breath of alcohol, drugs, intoxicants or controlled substance of any kind, possessing drug paraphernalia on school property or at school activities, possession of counterfeit or "look alike" drug paraphernalia, or illegal use of a legal substance OSS 10 days 9.
+4E-Level 4 Sexual Misconduct Any willful and/or deliberate act which is lewd or lascivious in nature, or which involves unwanted sexual touching, or which is committed with the intention of gaining sexual favors, or any act of indecent exposure OSS 10 days 4F-Volatile Acts The use of violence, force, coercion, threats of harm or disorderly conduct directed to an individual or disrupts school.
+This shall include use of same to incite others toward acts of disruptions (individual or group related) OSS 10 days 4G-Weapons or Dangerous Instruments May include expulsion for ou Possessing, transmitting, or using any kind of object, or other look-alike or replica object (wooden or otherwise) or item which can be considered a weapon or that could be used to inflict harm or threaten another.
+This includes, but is not limited to a firearm, destructive devices, knife, razor, club, chain, stun gun, or metal knuckles ne year pursuant to State and Federal Law OSS 10 days 4H-Incendiary Devices Possessing, transmitting, or using firecrackers, OSS smoke bombs, or other incendiary devices that could be used to inflict harm or threaten another 10 days 4I-Other illegal, criminal or inappropriate acts Any other offenses which constitute criminal conduct under federal, state, or city laws and/or which are conduct life or health threatening.
+The district reserves the right to expel any student Convicted of a felony (whether act occurred on or off school grounds) In accordance with the Ohio Revised Code OSS 10 days